openstreetmap/osmdbt/README.md

 Copyright (C) 2020  Jochen Topf (jochen@topf.org)

-This program is available under the GNU GENERAL PUBLIC LICENSE Version 3.
-See the file LICENSE.txt for the complete text of the license.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## Authors